HTTP Trigger

 - Third column: A delete icon is provided to remove the row.

-- Modify the existing user name and password, then click the Save button to save the modifications.
+- Modify the existing username and password, then click the Save button to apply the changes.

 - Add New Credentials: